xomads/discourse-video-upload/README.md

-# Discourse Vimeo Upload Plugin
+# Discourse Video Upload Plugin

-Allows users on a Discourse forum to upload videos to a single Vimeo account.
+Allows users on a Discourse forum to upload videos to YouTube and Vimeo.
 Once you setup the plugin with the steps below, <b>all community users will be able to upload videos to *your Vimeo account*.</b>
 You are responsible for limits and usage of your Vimeo account.